danillouz/learning-go/posts/1-getting-started.md

 > go test
 ```

-This will run the tests as specified in `hell_test.go`.
+This will run the tests as specified in `hello_test.go`.

 In Go everything needed to run tests is built in to the language and works as
 long as: